alexlance/signal-android-classic/README.md

 There are obviously downsides associated with keeping older versions of software alive - like not receiving security updates, and potentially running software that is incompatible and doesn't work.

+But with the new 002 series of patches I am hoping to both retain the existing functionality and incorporate the new.

 ### How nice would it have been if...